nmhnmh/nmhnmh.github.io/posts/CLI/Bash/Here Documents/here-documents.md

 ```

-But you must understand how does it work behind the scene, though it looks like a long paragraph of text, **Here Doc is passed as a temporary file, not a string**, so when using Here Doc, choose tools and utilities that works with files(like `cat`, `wc`, `less`), those who expecting string(like `echo`, `tr`) will not work!
+But you must understand how does it work behind the scene, though it looks like a long paragraph of text, **Here Doc is passed as a temporary file/stream literal, not a string literal**, so when using Here Doc, choose tools and utilities that works with files or streams(like `cat`, `wc`, `less`), those who expecting string(like `echo`) will not work!

 An error seen many times: use echo with Here Doc
 ```bash